 Obinna Chinewubeze, PhD student at ESSEC Business School, shares research that explores the relationship between private firms and government agencies in the power sector.

-By CoBS Student Editor Kunal Ganorkar from an interview with Obinna Chinewubeze
+Public Private Partnerships and emerging economies by CoBS Editor Kunal Ganorkar from an interview with Obinna Chinewubeze

 Public Private Partnerships in emerging economies